Lodomer: Andrew's ally

 Under Lodomer, the prelates became the strongest supporters of Andrew's reign, which decade was described as the "era of the early estates of the realm in Hungary" by historian József Gerics.
 Andrew and Lodomer were looking for an alliance with the lower nobility against the most powerful oligarchs to prevent the disintegration of the unified state.
 They also kept it in mind that they wished to keep the power aspirations of the Holy See and the Holy Roman Empire outside.
 The 34 articles of the Diet of Óbuda reflect all these efforts.
-Lodomer and his suffragans acted royal advisers beside Andrew, excluding the barons of the realm.
+Their goal was to strengthen royal power, not to ensure the freedoms of the estates.
+The most important stipulation was the restoration of church property rights after two decades of confiscations and turmoil, in addition to the demolition of illegally built forts and castles.
+According to József Gerics, Lodomer and his suffragans acted royal advisers beside Andrew, excluding the barons of the realm, who, however, continued to participate in the decisions of the royal court as subsequent royal charters prove it.
 Lodomer, who was considered the advocate of the Roman Curia's interventions during the reign of Ladislaus IV in the 1280s, confronted with the Holy See after Andrew's coronation.
 Lodomer and his colleagues became the strongest pillars of the royal power, to protect the national sovereignty of the kingdom even against the pope's aspirations.
 On 31 January 1291, Pope Nicholas IV sent a letter to Lodomer, in which he expressed disappointment that the archbishop abandoned his previous "good habit" of continuous correspondence to inform the Holy See about the domestic conditions in Hungary.
 The pope noted "you've become almost a different person, who, to be addicted to a preventable indolence, did not inform the Holy See neither about the king's death, nor the situation of the country, nor the huge turmoil and nor the pretenders to the throne".